Tips and tricks Best practice guides, FAQ & more

 In extension of the best practices for analyzing test automation results outlined above, it is important to consider how to ensure environments that produce reliable test results.
 The quality of your test results is only as good as the quality of your test environments.

 The main requirements for good test environments are:

 Artificial Intelligence (AI) is an intriguing – and sometimes intimidating – phenomenon.
 It is no longer the stuff of a faraway future.
-With headlines like “Forrester Predicts That AI-enabled Automation Will Eliminate 9% of US Jobs In 2018”, it is only natural for professionals in any industry to think about how AI will affect their work.

 But, to date, no one has developed a computer program of general intelligence able to think on its own.
 The more advanced applications of AI in quality assurance, e.g. robots designing test cases on their own, are still fiction.

 What does exist are clever statistical data analysis methods.
 We might call these artificial intelligence algorithms.
 Some of them are machine learning (ML) algorithms that can build clustering and predictive models out of even small amounts of data.
 Other algorithms mimic human decision-making, such as the way humans interact with software.
 Image recognition, for example, imitates humans' visual cognitive processing of what is on a computer screen.
-Algorithms like these are incredibly powerful when applied in the right ways.
+Algorithms like these are incredibly powerful when applied in the right way.

 Most test automation tools are not suitable for RPA because they lack enterprise features.
 These include governance, change tracking, and audit trails.
 Interestingly, RPA projects are often kick-started with test automation tools!
 This is because they offer a pragmatic way to realize business-related automation potential.

 Learn more about RPA: